-May 22nd School Committee Meeting: Dr. McFall will provide the Committee with the following:
+May 25th School Committee Meeting: Dr. McFall will provide the Committee with the following:

-- Progress towards Annual Goals: End-of Year Self-Assessment - Evidence related to the agreed-upon 10 Performance Indicators Priorities - District Strategic Plan: End-of Year Report - Summary of Administrative Team Survey Results
+- Progress towards Annual Goals: End-of Year Self-Assessment - Evidence related to Performance Indicators - District Strategic Plan: End-of Year Report - Summary of Administrative Team Survey Results

-In addition, all materials such as your individual observations, reports to the School Committee and Administrative Team meeting agendas are considered evidence.
-Dr. McFall will also post materials such as redacted feedback to administrators, invitations to present to her colleagues, and relevant redacted exchanges with parents, to the "Evaluation Materials and Executive Sessions" folder on Synergy.
+In addition, all materials, such as your individual observations, reports to the School Committee, and Administrative Team meeting agendas, are considered evidence.
+Dr. McFall will also post materials, such as redacted feedback to administrators, invitations to present to her colleagues, and relevant redacted exchanges with parents, to the "Evaluation Materials and Executive Sessions" folder on Synergy.

-May 22nd - June 6th: Using all the evidence, each member of the School Committee will fill out the Summative Evaluation Form.
-These forms will be submitted to the Chair by June 6th, and are part of the public record.
-The Chair will compile the individual evaluations and draft a composite Summative Evaluation for discussion during the regular June 12th Committee meeting.
+May 25th - June 1st: Using all the evidence, each member of the School Committee will fill out the Summative Evaluation Form.
+These forms will be submitted to the Chair by the end of the day on June 1st, and are part of the public record.